3manuek/3manuek/content/about/about.md

 I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies from the ground up.
 That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg), to highly tweaked environments for performance and complex setups.

+> Moreover, I lectured talks in several Database conferences, some of the slides can be found at [slides](https://github.com/3manuek/slides) repository.

 ## Positions